Ashrafur93/pilgrims-pursuits/README.md

 - [List potential improvements or additional features for future development.]
 - Consider enhancements to improve accessibility further, such as voice input capabilities or additional language support.

+## Credits
+- **Content**
+  - All the blog posts were written by Copilot with minimal intervention by me, this greatly sped up the build process.
+  - [Getty Images](https://www.gettyimages.co.uk/) was used to download the banner image in each post.
+  - Much of the code was derived from the Code Institute walkthrough project, with some changes made by myself as well as Copilot.
+  - This README file was provided to me by Code Institute as a template, which I then edited.

+- **Acknowledgements**
+  - My deepest gratitude to the Code Institute team for this amazing course which has set me on the path to become a Web Developer.
+  - A special thank you and recognition to my Facilitator Emma Lamont, Coding Coaches Ruairidh MacArthur and John Rearden and Subject Matter Expert Spencer Barriball for all their patience, knowledge and support.